dem0nsl4yer/bio/README.md

 # 💫 About Me:
-Hi there, I'm Sid, a Computer Science Masters (Hons.) student at ASU specializing in deep learning and excited to be a part of the GitHub community.
-I'm currently pursuing my master's degree in Computer Science with a focus on generative models. <br><br>I am currently learning React on the side. <br><br>Fun Fact: During my free time I enjoy hiking and playing chess at the summit.
+👋 Hello there!
+I'm Sid, a passionate Computer Science graduate student at Arizona State University (ASU) with a keen interest in the exciting realm of deep learning.
+As an avid learner and enthusiast, I am thrilled to be an active member of the GitHub community, where innovation and collaboration thrive.

+📚 I am wrapping up my Master of Science (MS) degree in Computer Science (Hons.) at ASU, specializing in deep learning and its diverse applications.
+My academic journey has allowed me to delve into the fascinating world of generative models, exploring how these cutting-edge techniques can revolutionize various industries.

+💡 Currently, I am further expanding my skill set by diving into React, eagerly exploring front-end technologies to create dynamic and user-friendly web applications.

+⏱️ When I'm not diving into code, you can find me hiking and enjoying the serenity of nature.
+Additionally, I'm an avid chess player, and I love challenging myself with strategic moves and thrilling chess matches, often playing at the summit during my hiking adventures.

 ## 🌐 Socials: